hyperledger/besu-docs/docs/private-networks/tutorials/permissioning/onchain.md

 !!! important

-    The account that deploys the contracts is automatically an [admin account].
+    The account that deploys the contracts is automatically an admin account.

 <!-- Links -->
 [Node-1, Node-2, Node-3, and Node-4 to the allowlist]: ../../how-to/use-permissioning/onchain.md#update-nodes-allowlist
-[admin account]: ../../how-to/use-permissioning/onchain.md#update-nodes-allowlist
 [IBFT 2.0 proof of authority (PoA)]: ../../how-to/configure/consensus/ibft.md